Millbrook High School (North Carolina): Schedules

 Millbrook operates on A/B day schedule, where, unlike traditional semester-long classes, students alternate between a set of four 90-minute long classes one day, and another four the next.
 This divides an eight-period day over two school days.
 Due to the modified schedule, all finals are taken at the end of year school year, instead of in the middle like traditional semester courses.

 Athletics

-The athletics department houses forty athletic teams including varsity, junior varsity, and freshman levels, who all compete in the North Carolina High School Athletic Association.
-The school is a member of the CAP 8 Conference and is classified into 8A, the highest division in the state.
-Its historical rival is Jesse O. Sanderson High School.
+The athletics department houses forty athletic teams including varsity, junior varsity, and freshman levels, who all compete in the North Carolina High School Athletic Association (NCHSAA).
+The school is a member of the CAP 8 Conference and are classified as an 8A school, the highest division in the state.